ahmedaq/RocaSec/README.md

         If sequence data is not aligned, the user can use one of the following free alignment programs: (i) Multiple Alignment using Fast Fourier Transform (MAFFT; https://mafft.cbrc.jp/alignment/server/) or (ii) MUltiple Sequence Comparison by Log- Expectation (MUSCLE; https://www.ebi.ac.uk/Tools/msa/muscle/).

-        Format specifics: Header information (in any format) starting with “>”, following immediately with the sequence in the next line, and one empty line between sequences which acts as a separator.
+        Format specifics: Header information (in any format) starting with “>”, following immediately with the sequence in the next line.
 File extension should be either “.fasta”, “.fa”, or “.fas”.

       * A list of protein biochemical domains in xls or xlsx format [optional].